C. J. Sansom

 Christopher John Sansom (9 December 1952 – 27 April 2024) was a British writer of historical crime novels, best known for his Matthew Shardlake series.
-He also wrote the spy novel Winter in Madrid and the alternate history novel Dominion.
+He also wrote the spy novel Winter in Madrid and the alternative history novel Dominion.
 He won numerous book awards, including the 2005 Ellis Peters Historical Dagger, the Sidewise Award for Alternate History in 2013 and the Cartier Diamond Dagger in 2022.
 Shardlake, a television series based on Sansom's novel Dissolution, started streaming on Disney+ less than a week after his death.

 Early life

 Christopher John Sansom was born in Edinburgh on 9 December 1952, the only son of Trevor and Ann Sansom.
 He attended George Watson's College but left the school with no qualifications.
 Sansom wrote about the bullying he suffered there.
 Subsequently he was educated at the University of Birmingham, where he obtained a BA and then a PhD in history.
 After working in a variety of jobs, he decided to retrain as a solicitor.
 He practised in Sussex as a lawyer for the disadvantaged, before leaving the legal profession to become a full-time writer.